-(1) These amounts represent the aggregate grant date fair value of stock awards and option awards, respectively, granted in each year presented calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification, or FASB ASC, Topic 718, Compensation-Stock Compensation.
-See our discussion of "Stock-Based Compensation" under Notes 2, 3 and 9 to our audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018 filed on February 27, 2019, or the Annual Report, for a discussion of all assumptions made by us in determining the grant date fair values of our equity awards.
+(1) These amounts represent the aggregate grant date fair value of each option award, calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification, or FASB ASC, Topic 718, Compensation-Stock Compensation.
+See our discussion of "Stock-Based Compensation" under Notes 2 and 7 to our audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020 filed on February 25, 2021 or the Annual Report; these Notes include a discussion of all assumptions made by us in determining the grant date fair values of our equity awards.
 See also our discussion of stock-based compensation under Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates" of the Annual Report.